MaximilianAlgehed/SpecDSL/docs/Extensions.md

 * Linear logic in the predicate language, it would be good to have a concept of limited resources.
 One simple example is a web-shop where you enter a coupon with say, 100kr on it.

+* Automatic translation of haskell types to erlang types, to make the syntax for LTL slightly nicer?